vmware-archive/safekeeping/README.md

 ## Try it out

 ### Prerequisites

-Prereq CentOS 7.x with the following packages:
+CentOS 7.x with the following packages:
 - [ ] open-vm-tools
 - [ ] wget
 - [ ] java-1.8.0-openjdk